esarks/SkylerThomas/grace-book-full/01-movement-1-swamp/chapter-02-but-then-i-prayed-full.md

 Jesus models this in Gethsemane: "Not my will, but yours be done" (Luke 22:42).
 That's not resignation.
 That's trust at its deepest level.
 It's saying: "Father, I want this cup to pass.
 I'm being honest about that.
 But I trust You more than I trust my own desires.
 So I yield."

 This is the prayer the swamp teaches us.
 Not manipulating God, but yielding to God.
 Not demanding answers, but trusting the One who holds all answers.

+**A Framework for Prayer: The Three R's**

+For years, I struggled with the classic "God says Yes, No, or Maybe" framework for prayer.
+It left me feeling powerless, like prayer was a cosmic lottery where I had to hope God would give me what I wanted.
+But what if there was a way to pray that guaranteed a "Yes"—not because God gives us whatever we demand, but because we align our prayers with how God actually works?

+I developed what I call **The Three R's: Reality → Response → Results**.

+It's simple, but it changes everything:

+**Reality** – What is actually happening in my life right now?
+The Holy Spirit is present and active, even when life feels heavy.
+He's indwelling (1 Corinthians 3:16), guiding (John 16:13), empowering (Acts 1:8), and comforting (John 14:16).
+Prayer begins with honest acknowledgment: *What's my situation?
+Where do I see the Spirit's fingerprints, even if the picture isn't clear?*

+**Response** – How will I choose to act in partnership with the Spirit?
+The Spirit's help is an invitation to partnership, not passivity.
+My response includes surrender (Galatians 5:16), prayerful listening (John 10:27), small-step obedience (Galatians 5:25), and choosing hope over despair (Romans 15:13).
+Prayer continues with surrender: *What step of faith, however small, will I take today in cooperation with the Spirit?*

+**Results** – What will God produce?
+The Spirit works for God's glory and my transformation—character growth (Galatians 5:22-23), peace beyond circumstances (Romans 8:6), guidance (Proverbs 3:6), and power to witness (Acts 1:8).
+Prayer concludes with trust: *How has my heart shifted?
+Where can I already see God's fingerprints?*

+This framework shifts prayer from "Will God give me what I want?" to "How is God already at work, and how can I cooperate?"
+It's not about getting God to do what we want.
+It's about aligning ourselves with what God is already doing.

+Richard Foster, in "Prayer: Finding the Heart's True Home," writes: "Real prayer comes not from gritting our teeth but from falling in love."
+The Three R's help us fall in love with God's work rather than our agenda.

+God always says "Yes" to this kind of prayer.
+Yes, I'm present in your reality.
+Yes, I'll work through your response.
+Yes, I'll produce results for my glory and your good.

 **3. The Turning Point: "But Then I Prayed"**